Oriskany, New York

 Oriskany (/ɔːrˈɪskəni/ or /əˈrɪskəni/) is a village in Oneida County, New York, United States.
 The population was 1,315 at the 2020 census.
 The name is derived from the Iroquois word for "nettles".

-The village of Oriskany is in the town of Whitestown, southeast of Rome, New York.
-NY-69 passes through the village, which is south of the Erie Canal.
+The village of Oriskany is in the town of Whitestown, southeast of Rome; NY-69 passes through the village, which is south of the Erie Canal.

 History

 The Oneida village of Oriska was established at the confluence of the Oriskany Creek and the Mohawk River before 1766.
 Oriska, sometimes also spelled as Ockrisk, Oriska, or Oriske, is believed to be a linguistic corruption of "Ol Hiskè" meaning "a place of nettles."

 On August 5, 1777, during the American Revolution, Oriska was visited by the Tryon County militia led by Brigadier General Nicholas Herkimer.
 The American-aligned militia was en route to Fort Stanwix to help lift a siege by allied British forces.
 Several dozen to one hundred Oneida joined Herkimer's militia for the trip.

 On the morning of August 6, 1777, the forces left Oriska for Fort Stanwix but were met by an ambush about three miles outside of Oriska.
 The location today is marked by the Oriskany Battlefield State Historic Site.

 The Tory Mohawk who allied with the British later retaliated against Oriska, destroying "stock and provisions" of the village's residents.

 Records of the village for the remainder of the war remain sparse.
 In a letter dated November 30, 1778, Major General Philip Schuyler implores General Washington that "for the Support of the Communication and Security of Convoys" between Albany and Oswego "Another post to be Occupied by a like number [of 50 men] should be Established At or near Oriska," among seven other sites.Founders Online: To George Washington from Major General Philip Schuyler, 30 No …

 In June 1785, the area was surveyed by G. Lansing for a map entitled "Surveys & Partition of the Oriskany or Oriskary Patent," with seven allotments and numerous land claims noted.

 Before 1810, the surveyor, Col. Gerritt Lansing, returned to the Oriskany Patent to settle.
 In 1811, he helped found the Oriskany Manufacturing Company.
 The company's year of incorporation is commonly cited as the founding date for the resettled village.